maratsmuk/deviation_corners/README.md

 - requirements.txt: the requirements file
 - venv/ : the virtual environment folder created by Pycharm
 - plots/ : the main folder with the plots.
 There are subfolders for the scatter plots, boxplots and histplots.
-- deviation_corners.ipynb: the Jupyter notebook for calling the created class and studying the results
+- Notebook.ipynb: the Jupyter notebook for calling the created class and studying the results

 myplotlib.py usage: